Western High School

 Students may also audition to be part of the High School Jazz Band.
 The Jazz Band is divided into two ensembles and each meets every other morning at 6:30 AM until 7:20 AM but.
 The band plays traditional swing music to contemporary rock and roll and has consistently earned high marks and awards and local Jazz Festivals.

-High School Band Director- Mr. Craig Heydenburg (1994 - current)
+High School Band Director- Mrs. Chelsea VanderGraaff (2022 - present)

-Mr. Heydenburg is the conductor of all the High School Bands.
-He also teaches beginning band and assists with the Middle School Bands.
+Mrs. VanderGraaff is the conductor of all the High School Bands.
+She also teaches beginning band and assists with the Middle School Bands.

-Mr. Heydenburg is a graduate of Mt.
-Pleasant High School.
-He received his Bachelors (12/91) and Masters (12/98) of Music Education Degrees from Central Michigan University.
-He majored in Instrumental Music and plays the saxophone.
+Mrs. VanderGraaff is a graduate of Bay City Western High School.
+She received her Bachelors of Music Education Degree from Central Michigan University.
+She majored in Instrumental Music and plays the tuba.

 Middle School Band Director - Ms. Heidi Schlosser (1998 - current)